 If you don’t feel close enough to the family to come to their home, wait until the wake to offer your personal condolences.

 Not Hard: “What do I say” at an After Funeral Gathering

 Some families host a lunch or dinner at their house after the service.
-It’s a time to be a little light hearted than at the wake or funeral.
+Being at someone’s house allows the environment to be a little softer, than the wake or funeral.
 Share a laugh and some fun memories as you reminisce about the deceased.
 Just don’t get drunk and trash them.
 Unless of course everyone else is, then make sure you get in a few jabs.

 Remember: “Don’t forget about them”

 The most important thing is – don’t let your consideration for those in mourning be a one day affair.
 After all the strain of the funeral event is over, the grief and reality really sets.